-Note 1: This data sheet summarizes the features of the dsPIC33FJ16(GP/MC)101/102 and dsPIC33FJ32(GP/MC)101/102/104 family devices.
+Note 1: This data sheet summarizes the features of the PIC24FJ16MC101/102 and PIC24FJ32MC101/102/104 family of devices.
 It is not intended to be a comprehensive reference source.
-To complement the information in this data sheet, refer to "Output Compare" (DS70209) in the "dsPIC33/PIC24 Family Reference Manual", which is available from the Microchip web site (www.microchip.com).
+To complement the information in this data sheet, refer to "Output Compare" (DS70005157) in the "dsPIC33/PIC24 Family Reference Manual", which is available from the Microchip web site (www.microchip.com).

-2: Some registers and associated bits described in this section may not be available on all devices.
+- 2: It is important to note that the specifications in Section 26.0 "Electrical Characteristics" of this data sheet supercede any specifications that may be provided in the "dsPIC33/PIC24 Family Reference Manual" sections. - 3: Some registers and associated bits described in this section may not be available on all devices.
 Refer to Section 4.0 "Memory Organization" in this data sheet for device-specific register and bit information.

 The output compare module can select either Timer2 or Timer3 for its time base.
-The module compares the value of the timer with the value of one or two compare registers depending on the operating mode selected.
-The state of the output pin changes when the timer value matches the Output Compare Control register value.
+The module compares the value of the timer with the value of one or two compare registers, depending on the operating mode selected.
+The state of the output pin changes when the timer value matches the Output Compare register value.
 The output compare module generates either a single output pulse, or a sequence of output pulses, by changing the state of the output pin on the compare match events.
 The output compare module can also generate interrupts on compare match events.